Q: What is the teacher-student ratio?

 Q: What is the tuition?

-A. Our tuition is determined each year by our total costs minus our fundraising income.
-There is also different tuition for different programs.
-As of 2018, our school tuition ranges from $800-1,500 per month.
+A. Tuition varies for the different programs.
+As of Fall 2020, our school tuition ranges from $800-1,500 per month.
 Therapy is billed separately.

 Q: Are there any other fees?

 A: Yes.
-When students are enrolled, there is a one-time admission fee that covers the expenses of reviewing a students materials and history, initial observations, assessments, and planning.
+When students are enrolled, there is a one-time application fee that covers the expenses of reviewing a students materials and history, initial observations, assessments, and planning.
+There is also a one-time enrollment fee that covers an initial 1 hour explore visit with therapists and teacher, a 1/2 day transition visit to the classroom, and a full day transition visit to the classroom.
 There is also a general supply fee, paid annually.